evanlu7/TriviaGame/README.md

 ## Installation

-This project is problicly available on https://github.com/evanlu7.
+This project is publicly available on https://github.com/evanlu7.

 ## Contributors